deeptitilly/Projects/Predicting Movie Success/README.md

-# Projects

-1) Using ML to Predict Movie Success
+# Project 1: Using ML to Predict Movie Success

 Data from The Movie Databse was used to create regression and classification models to predict movie success in 3 different ways:
 - predict movie revenue